Interstate 90 in Wisconsin

 Interstate 90 (I-90) runs east–west through the western, central and southern portions of the U.S. state of Wisconsin.
 About 187 mi of I-90 lie in the state.

-All 187 miles of I-90 in Wisconsin have a speed limit of 70 mph.

 Route description

 The highway enters from Minnesota over the Mississippi River just northwest of La Crosse.
 The freeway passes north of La Crosse and south of Onalaska as it heads towards Tomah.
 Once there, it joins I-94.
 The two Interstates run concurrently for the next 91.76 mi to Madison.
 The highway collects Interstate 39, 63 mi southeast of Tomah (near Portage).
 This concurrency of about 30 mi is one of only three triplex concurrencies of the Interstate Highway System existence, the other two being in both Milwaukee and Indianapolis.
 I-39 continues along I-90 for the remaining 78 mi in Wisconsin.

 I-94 breaks away eastward toward Milwaukee at what is commonly known as the Badger Interchange, where the three Interstates meet with WIS 30.
 The remaining routes continue south to Janesville and Beloit before exiting the state.